vasanthsai14/Website-Summarizer-Chrome-Extension/README.md

 # Website-Summarizer-Chrome-Extension

 ## Overview
 The **Website Data Summarizer** is a Chrome extension designed to extract and summarize content from webpages.
-This extension leverages advanced natural language processing capabilities to provide concise summaries of lengthy articles, making it easier for users to grasp the main points quickly.

 ## Features
 - **Content Summarization**: Automatically extracts and summarizes the main content from any webpage.